extole/android-sdk/README.md

 # Extole Android SDK

-This app gives examples of how to code:
+This app provides source code examples of how to:
-- sending an event to Extole
+- send an event to Extole
 - get a resource (text, url, data) describing a marketing campaign configured in Extole
 - share via email through Extole
 - share using Android native share